Shreevikas-BJ/ScikitLearn-HandsOn-Guide/README.md

 Purpose of This Repo

-To provide simple, clean, and understandable code examples for the most popular ML algorithms — allowing beginners to quickly connect theory → implementation.
+To provide simple, clean, and understandable code examples for the most popular ML algorithms, allowing beginners to quickly connect theory → implementation.